Powerlearnproject/se-day1-assignment-Gallcode19/README.md

 Identify and describe at least three key milestones in the evolution of software engineering.

-  Development of software engineering as a discipline
+  Development of software engineering as a discipline  in the 1960s Introducton of Object-Oriented Programming involving representation of real entities with objects in the 1980s Agile Programming in the 2000s that saw the introduction of iterative programming with continous feedback.

 List and briefly explain the phases of the Software Development Life Cycle.
+ Requirements

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.